glasgowm148/ergonaut-handbook/Ergo/FAQ.md

 ## How can I stake my Erg?
 Ergo is a PoW (**Proof of Work**) coin not a PoS (**Proof of Stake**), which means that blocks are validated by miners, not by stakers, therefore you can't stake Erg.

-However, if you are willing to gain returns from your coins you should take a look at [this guide](https://ergonaut.space/en/Guides/yield).
+However, if you are wanting to gain returns from your coins you should take a look at [this guide](https://ergonaut.space/en/Guides/yield).
 # Your Questions Answered

 Any other questions?
 Comment below so we can expand this page !